Pelosi: Congress to reconvene tonight

-(NEXSTAR) – House Speaker Nancy Pelosi (D-Calif.) called on Congress to reconvene Wednesday night to complete the Electoral College vote — the last hurdle before Joe Biden’s presidential inauguration.
+House Speaker Nancy Pelosi, D-Calif., called on Congress to reconvene Wednesday night to complete the Electoral College vote — the last hurdle before Joe Biden’s presidential inauguration.

 In a statement, Pelosi called the storming of the Capitol “a shameful assault” that “was anointed at the highest level of government.”